-What happens when you realize that the path to an extra income requires more work than you like?
-There’s a possibility you don’t work as much as it requires, you work only as much as you want.
-The meta-goal of not working too much becomes more important than actually banking an extra grand.
+What happens when you realize that the path to an extra income requires doing things you’re not open to?
+There’s a possibility you can do only what you are open to and achieve success, but it limits your options.
+The meta-goal of not doing things you don’t want becomes more important than actually banking an extra $1,000 per month.

 Another example that comes to my mind though I don’t remember the source is a woman who falls sick with a terminal illness.
 She has the goal of getting healthy again, but she feels her family and friends pay more attention to her than when she was healthy.
 The secondary goal of having people care about her becomes more important than being healthy again.